MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-best-practices.md

 If you want to manage the version history of your reports and datasets, use Power BI's [auto-sync with OneDrive](../connect-data/refresh-desktop-file-onedrive.md).
 Power BI's auto-sync with OneDrive keeps your files updated with the latest version and enables you to retrieve older versions if needed.

 >[!NOTE]
 >Use auto-sync with OneDrive (or any other repository) only with the PBIX files in the deployment pipeline's development stage.
-Do not sync PBIX files into the deployment pipeline's test and production stages.
-This will cause problems with deploying content across the pipeline.
+Don't sync PBIX files into the deployment pipeline's test and production stages.
+This causes problems with deploying content across the pipeline.

 ### Separate modeling development from report and dashboard development

 For enterprise scale deployments, you should separate dataset development and the development of reports and dashboards.
 To promote changes to only a report or a dataset, use the deployment pipelines selective deploy option.

 This approach should start from Power BI Desktop by creating a separate PBIX file for datasets and reports.
 For example, you can create a dataset PBIX file and uploaded it to the development stage.
 Later, your report authors can create a new PBIX only for the report and [connect it to the published dataset](../connect-data/service-datasets-discover-across-workspaces.md) by using a live connection.
 This technique allows different creators to separately work on modeling and visualizations, and deploy them to production independently.

 With [shared datasets](../connect-data/service-datasets-share.md), you can also use this method across workspaces.

-### Manage your models using XMLA read/write capabilities
+### Manage your models by using XMLA read/write capabilities

 You can use advanced capabilities such as source control, merging diff changes, and automated processes to separate modeling development from report and dashboard development.
 These changes should be done in the development stage so that finalized content can be deployed to the test and production stages.
 This allows changes to go through a unified process with other dependent items before they're deployed to the production stage.

-You can separate modeling development from visualizations by managing a [shared dataset](../connect-data/service-datasets-share.md) in an external workspace using XMLA r/w capabilities.
+You can separate modeling development from visualizations by managing a [shared dataset](../connect-data/service-datasets-share.md) in an external workspace by using XMLA r/w capabilities.
 The shared dataset can connect to multiple reports in various workspaces that are managed in multiple pipelines.

 ## Test